simba-source/Guitor_Ecommerce_Store/README.md

 This is a Marketplace Building Project.

 ## Getting started
-clone the gitlab repository to your local machine
+clone the gitlab repository to your local machine nikhil